ISU Theatre’s 2020-2021 Season will be a season unlike any other!

 Directed by Alyson O’Hara

-Last spring’s postponed student produced production will be performed via Zoom August 21, 22, and 23.
-Stay tuned for more information!
+Last spring’s postponed student produced production will be performed August 21-23 via Video on Demand.
+Details here.

 In this time of reflection, reckoning, and transformation, ISU Theatre will provide space and resources for students to harness their voices and make art in response to this moment.
 This multi-dimensional event will be facilitated by Guest Artist in Residence Tiffany Johnson.